ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - describe the resources you want to use in a declarative JSON format
 - he entire ARM template is verified before any code is executed to ensure that the resources will be created and connected correctly

+**Infrastructure coding** is used to facilitate environmental automation

 ## best monitoring service for visibility, insight and outage mitigation
 ### Azure Advisor